-But while app support and battery life have left me underwhelmed, I've been blown away by is how quickly the Series 2 picks up a GPS signal.
+But while fitness app support and battery life have still left me underwhelmed, I've been blown away by is how quickly the Series 2 picks up a GPS signal.
 Apple promised seconds and it really is that quick.
 There's no waiting around whether you're in a built up city or out in the countryside.
 You wake up the Watch, go to the Workout app, select outdoor run and you're ready to go.

 So how does the Series 2 make it so easy to get out and run?
 I've been doing a bit of investigation to understand exactly how it all works.